Sushma1134/Road_Accident_Analysis_Dashboard/README.md

  Data Analysis is done in the same Excel workbook "Road Accident Data.xlsx" in different worksheets and formed a dashboard report in the same Excel workbook under the name of Dashboard.

 ### Results
 As per the results,
 - Total Casualties are 417883.
 - Slight severity has the highest casualties compared to fatal and serious severity.
 - Maximum casualties based on vehicle type are done by cars with 333485 accidents which are around 79%
 - Most number casualties happened by Single carriageway Road type.
 - Most number casualties happened on Dry surfaces compared to Wet and Ice/Snow surfaces.
-- Highest number of casualties happened in urban areas compared to Rural Areas.
+- The highest number of casualties happened in urban areas compared to Rural Areas.
-- Highest number of casualties happened in Dark(Night) time only.
+- The highest number of casualties happened in Dark(Night) time only.